Coping With Cancer-Related Fatigue

 Decreased nutrition from the side effects of treatments (such as nausea, vomiting, mouth sores, taste changes, heartburn, or diarrhea) can cause fatigue.

-Cancer treatments, specifically chemotherapy, can cause reduced number of red blood cells, also known as anemia.
+Cancer treatments, specifically chemotherapy, can decrease the number of red blood cells, causing anemia.
 Red blood cells deliver oxygen throughout the body, so when tissues don't get enough oxygen, you can feel fatigue.